Skip to main content

 Library Catalog

 Our library catalog is an important tool for anyone planning a trip to our library or patrons needing to locate a certain resource while they are at the library.
 You can access the catalog from home or from the computers on every library floor.
-You do not need to be an NEHGS member or even be logged in to search the catalog.
+You do not need to be an American Ancestors member or even be logged in to search the catalog.

 You can search by keyword (anywhere in record), title, author, subject, call number, or advanced.
 A good place to start is with the keyword search.